10 ways to have other people do your grocery shopping, and what it will cost you

 Tricks: Discounted delivery windows are available daily.
 Look for those marked “Save $.”

-Amazon Fresh/Amazon Prime Now/Whole Foods Market (Amazon operates three different full-service delivery programs with subtle differences.)
+●Amazon Fresh/Amazon Prime Now/Whole Foods Market (Amazon operates three full-service delivery programs with subtle differences.)

 Where: More than 2,000 cities and towns across 90 major metropolitan areas.